containers/buildah/docs/buildah.md

 **--storage-driver** **value**

 Storage driver.
-The default storage driver for UID 0 is configured in /etc/containers/storage.conf, and is *vfs* for other users.
+The default storage driver for UID 0 is configured in /etc/containers/storage.conf (`$HOME/.config/containers/storage.conf` in rootless mode), and is *vfs* for other users.
 The `STORAGE_DRIVER` environment variable overrides the default.
 The --storage-driver specified driver overrides all.

 Examples: "overlay", "devicemapper", "vfs"